dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-tracker-capture-app.md

 5. Click either **One-time referral** which will only refer TEI for one single event or **Move permanently** which will move TEI and all its future events permantly to the selected **Organisation Unit**.

+### Mandatory data elements in events
+Some data elements in an event might be mandatory (marked with a red star next to the data element lable).
+What this means is that all mandatory data elements must be filled in before the user is allowed to complete the event.
+The exception to this is if the user has the authority called __"Ignore validation of required fields in Tracker and Event Capture".__
+If the user has this authority, the mandatory data elements will not be required to be filled in before saving and the red star will not be displayed next to the data element lable.
+Note that super user that have the __"ALL"__ authority automatically have this authority.

 ## How to use geometry